matthew-brett/mcpmark/README.md

 * Run `mcp-check-unpack`.
 If any errors arise, check and maybe change the submission filenames.
 * Run `mcp-prepare-components`.
-This will check that all the students in the Canvas CSV file have got matching notebook submissions for all required components.
+This will check that all the students in the relevant student files have got matching notebook submissions for all required components.
 The error message should tell you what is missing.
 If you discover that the warning is a false positive, and you were not expecting this student to submit (yet), then fill in their ID in the `known_missing` list of the `assign_config.yaml` file, to tell Mcpmark not to check their submissions.
 Then re-run `mcp-prepare-components`, repeating until you get